Last Updated on July 28, 2021 by Lawrence Berezin

 We conclude that, because high-visibility markings are more easily detected by motorists and have been shown to lead to a reduction in pedestrian-vehicle collisions when compared to transverse line crosswalks, transportation agencies should install high-visibility markings at uncontrolled crossing locations when a determination is made to provide marked crosswalks.
 Installing the most visible crosswalk marking styles is important to increase the likelihood that approaching motorists will see marked crosswalks in time to become aware of the possibility of pedestrians crossing the street ahead.
 At crossing locations controlled by traffic signals or stop signs, the key recommendation is to mark all legs of the intersection with a crosswalk in order to show to pedestrians and motorists the preferred locations for pedestrians to cross.
 More broadly, policymakers in the United States need to come to a consensus on right-of-way laws for crosswalks.
 If all states are consistent in how they enforce crossing areas, pedestrian and motorist compliance with the rules of the road should also be more consistent and improve.

-A cup full of knowledge, two quarts of vigilance, and a pinch of luck is the recipe for avoiding and beating NYC parking tickets.
+A cup full of knowledge, two quarts of vigilance, and a pinch of luck are the recipe for avoiding and beating NYC parking tickets (especially of the crosswalks variety)

 Are you making these common mistakes parking at an unmarked crosswalk?
 If so, here’s how to avoid ’em.